 To calculate your student loan interest, you’ll need to find out what your daily interest rate will be, multiply that number by your principal or outstanding balance and finally multiply that figure by the days in your billing cycle.

-How to calculate your student loan interest
+How do you calculate your student loan interest?

 1. Find your daily interest rate

-First, divide the annual interest rate on your student loan by the number of days in a year (365).
+To calculate student loan interest, first, divide the annual interest rate on your student loan by the number of days in a year (365).
 If you borrow $10,000 with 6 percent annual interest, that calculation would look like this:

-0.06 (annual interest rate) / 365 (number of days in a year) = 0.000164, or 0.016 percent in daily interest
+0.06 (annual interest rate) / 365 (number of days in a year) = 0.000164, or about 0.016 percent in daily interest

 2. Determine your daily interest accrual charge